webclinic017/edgedb/docs/intro/projects.rst

 The same is true for all Gel client libraries (discussed in more depth in the :ref:`Clients <ref_intro_clients>` section).
-If the following file lives inside an Gel project directory, ``createClient`` will discover the project and connect to its linked instance with no additional configuration.
+If the following file lives inside a Gel project directory, ``createClient`` will discover the project and connect to its linked instance with no additional configuration.

 .. code-block:: typescript